Redirect Results in ASP.NET Core MVC

 RedirectToRouteResult in ASP.NET Core MVC

-Let us understand this with some examples.
-First, we need to create a Route with the name AboutRoute within our Program,cs class file, which should execute the About Action method of the Home Controller.
+Let us understand RedirectToRouteResult with examples.
+First, we need to create a Route with the name AboutRoute within our Program.cs class file, which should execute the About Action method of the Home Controller.
 So, modify the Home Controller as follows.
-Here, you can see first, we have registered the AboutRoute and then the default Route.
+Here, you can see that we have registered the AboutRoute and then the default Route.

 using Microsoft.AspNetCore.Http.Json;